BuzzTrail/client-sdk-react/README.md

 - Microphone access for voice mode
 - HTTPS required in production
-- VAPI account and API key
+- BUZZTRAIL account and API key

 ## Contributing